benali125/git-essentials/README.md

-# Git Essentials /Git for Everybody
+# Git Essentials
-This is a course to teach you how to use everyday git . course created by me
-SAY SOMETHING ELSE MASTER BRANCH
+some other work in here by the stash branch